elliottcandrew/my-site/_posts/2016-04-08-flughafen-tempelhof.md

 #####The site of the Airlift that served as West-Berlin’s lifeline during the Cold War is now the largest covered refugee shelter in Europe. <!--more-->

-######The ‘Tempelhofer Flughafen’ has had an eventful history.
+######Flughafen Tempelhof has had an eventful history.
 Air-traffic operation began in 1923 and prior to it’s closure by referendum in 2008, it was arguably the longest functioning airport in the world.6 Construction of the building as we know it today began in 1934, instigated by the National Socialist Party as part of the “meglomaniac project of World Capital Germania”.

 ######As the sun sets over Tempelhofer Feld, the monolithic canopy of the airport forms an artificial horizon that frames the pink and purple hues of the sky.
 It is a disarming sight for such an imposing structure.